percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.3.0.rst

   dependencies and modules.
 * :cloudbug:`390`: Helm chart for PMM 2.0 have been provided

-**Fixed bugs:**

-* Oscillations of the cluster status between "initializing" and "ready" took place after an update.
-* The Operator was removing other cron jobs in case of the enabled backups without defined tasks (contributed by `Marcel Heers <https://github.com/mheers>`_).

 `Percona Server for MongoDB <https://www.percona.com/software/mongo-database/percona-server-for-mongodb>`_ is an enhanced, open source and highly-scalable database that is a fully-compatible, drop-in replacement for MongoDB Community Edition.
 It supports